MicrosoftDocs/winrt-related/winrt-related-src/schemas/tiles/toastschema/element-input.md

 # input

-Specifies an input shown in a toast.
+Specifies an input, either text box or selection menu, shown in a toast notification.

 ## Element hierarchy